-The 2022 Daily Access Canyon Access Pass includes spring-fed pool access, crawdad catching, rock climbing, hiking, and picnicking.
+Daily Canyon Access Pass includes access to the spring-fed pool, crawdad catching in the river, rock climbing, hiking, picnicking, hiking and exploring in the canyon.

 Contact us if you have any questions.
 For groups of 10 or more, please view our Group Events page.